 A striking mosque commissioned by the founder of the city, Ahmed Shah I in 1424 is located near Bhadra Fort in the old walled city.
 This majestic mosque that took around thirteen years to be completed was established as a private shrine for the Gujarat Sultans.

 Construction started with its foundation being laid in the year 1411 and was completed in 1424.
 It was built using the remains from the old Jain and Hindu temples.
 A black slab located near the arch is believed to be the base of a Jain idol.

 It is known from an inscription that the sacred site was inaugurated by Ahmed Shah on 4th January 1424 and was initially used only by him and his family.
-Later general public was allowed to visit the mosque to offer their prayers.
+Later the general public was allowed to visit the mosque to offer their prayers.

 Architecture of Jama Masjid Ahmedabad

-The sacred complex features stunning architecture and is a comprehensive reflection of Indo-Saracenic form of architecture.
+The sacred complex features stunning architecture and is a comprehensive reflection of the Indo-Saracenic form of architecture.
 Set on a 75 m long and 66 m wide rectangular courtyard, it has three entrances.
 While the prayer hall occupies one side of the mosque the rest of the three sides are lined with a colonnade.

 Evenly spaced columns adorned with beautiful Arabic calligraphy and the interiors ornamented with Indo-Saracenic motifs add charm to the imposing mosque.
 Another noteworthy feature is the well decorated Qibla or the wall of the prayer hall.

 A splendid archway greets its visitor to witness the splendour of the ancient mosque.
 Lower parts of the two minarets or the shaking minarets that were demolished due to the 1819 earthquake can be found at the entrance.